Somme Barracks, Sheffield: Architecture

 Turnell built the barracks in the Renaissance style, with the main materials being red brick with ashlar stone dressing.
 The building is L-shaped, with the two-storey wings running along Glossop Road and Gell Street.
 The main entrance on the corner of the two streets features a large gatehouse with a five-light window above with frieze featuring the Royal Cypher and the inscription 1st WYRE (VOLS).
 Most of the windows are stone-crossed mullions.
 The Glossop Road frontage features a plaque as a War Memorial which remembers men of the corps killed in World War One.
 Inside the barracks is an ante room of the Officers' Mess known as the "Allen VC Room"; this commemorates William Barnsley Allen winner of the Victoria Cross, who was from Sheffield and attended the University of Sheffield.

 Current unit

-Only one unit continued to reside at the location.
+Only one unit is based at the location: